Helicopter Simulation

 Helicopter Add ons

-You can expand what is offered by the MS Flight Simulator X (FSX) by installing add ons.
+You can expand what is offered by flight simulator software by installing add ons.
 There is a broad range of helicopter makes

 and models available as add ons on the Internet.
-There are also others for extra scenery, charts, and ground traffic.
+There are also others for extra scenery and (ground) traffic.
 These are all

 available either on a commercial basis or as freeware.